yaoliUoA/MDPM/README.md

  0. Copy the executable file `aprior` under directory `apriori/apriori/src` and paste it under `mining` directory.
  0. Copy the mex file `im2colstep` and paste it under `cnn` directory.
 0. **Running MDPM**
  0. Run the `demo.m`.
 It should be working properly for MIT Indoor dataset if you have followed aforementioned instructions.
-Note that the setting for PASCAL VOC datasets is slightly different due to the fact that images have multiple labels.
+Note that we have not released a demo for PASCAL VOC datasets as the dataset setting for VOC datasets is different.
  0. **Important:** It may takes some time to get the final classification result, so it is suggested to run MDPM on a cluster where jobs can be run in parallel.
 The `*.sh` scripts are provided to submit jobs on a cluster.